patrickbarks/birds-neonics/README.md

 3. `data/nlcd_2011_landcover_2011_edition_2014_10_10/`
 4. `stanfit/`

 File #1 is available [via Google Drive](https://drive.google.com/open?id=1y8qVG9-AMW5WUejfpPhxOly3XCjKp012), or can be produced as described in `r/build-bbs.R`.
 File #2 can be produced using `r/build-epest.R`.
-Folder #3 can be downloaded via [mrlc.gov](https://www.mrlc.gov/nlcd06_data.php).
+Folder #3 can be downloaded [here](https://www.mrlc.gov/nlcd06_data.php).
 The files within folder #4 are model objects totalling 39 GB, that are available [via Google Drive](https://drive.google.com/open?id=1y8qVG9-AMW5WUejfpPhxOly3XCjKp012).
 Note that our main analyses (`r/model-aggregate.R` and `r/plot.R`) can still be run without the stanfit model objects.